sjyang18/nifi-azure-customized-bundle/README.md

 # nifi-azure-customized-bundle
+This bundle includes the module that stores NIFI policies into Mongo DB (possibly Azure Cosmos with Mongo DB API).

 ## Pre-requsites
 * Backend Data Store : This bundle needs a Mongo DB instance with the collection called 'policies' in advance.
 Simply you may setup an Azure Cosmos DB instance following this quick start (https://docs.microsoft.com/en-us/azure/cosmos-db/create-mongodb-java).
 Choose 'Fixed(10GB)' option for Stroage capacity as shown below.
 You may choose to setup your own MongoDB instance if you don't have an Azure subscription.